-In a small number of cases every year the accused person raises the defence of “mental impairment” or their lawyer may argue they are “not fit to stand trial”.
-The defence of mental impairment is raised where the accused person’s mental illness meant that they did not know what they were doing when they committed the crime, or they couldn’t understand that what they did was wrong.
-The issue of whether a person is “fit to stand trial” is raised where their mental illness means they cannot understand the court process at the time of the trial.
-The Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (CMIA) sets out the law about how a court must deal with these cases and what treatment and supervision a person must have.
+In a small number of cases, the accused person raises the defence of “mental impairment” or it may be raised that they are “not fit to stand trial”.
+The defence of mental impairment is established where the accused person’s mental illness meant that they did not know the nature and significance of the conduct they engaged in and its consequences, or they did not know that the conduct was wrong.
+A person is “not fit to stand trial” where their mental illness means they are unable to understand or engage in the court process at the time of the trial.
+The Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (CMIA) sets out the law in Victoria about how a court must deal with these cases and what treatment and supervision a person requires.

 Independent psychiatric reports are made to assist the court